 In some circumstances we may feel that a further assessment session is necessary or we may refer you to an alternative service that could provide more suitable support.

-The Dialectical Behaviour Therapy programme requires a minimum commitment of 34 weeks after the assessment process and the recommended length of this intensive treatment is one year.
+The Dialectical Behaviour Therapy programme requires a minimum commitment to 34 weeks after the assessment process.
+The recommended length of this intensive treatment is at least one year.
 It is possible to extend treatment when needed or to repeat some of the skills classes to solidify progress and skills acquisition.

-The Mentalization-Based Treatment requires a minimum commitment of 12 months.
-However, it is possible to start spacing out individual sessions after the first three months of treatment.
-This will be discussed at the initial assessment and reviewed regularly.
+The Mentalization-Based Treatment requires a minimum commitment to 12 months.
+However, it is possible to start spacing out individual sessions after the first four months of treatment.
+This is subject to progress and review by the team.

 The length of any other form of therapy will be agreed with the assessing therapist and reviewed on a regular basis.